Mock Catalogs of Strongly Lensed Gravitational Waves via A Halo Model Approach with Ground-based Detectors: Mock Catalog for Lensed GWs

 Furthermore, we performed a comparative analysis with the mass models adopted in \citet{10.1093/mnras/stab3298}.
 Our primary objective was to evaluate the impact of the \citet{theligoscientificcollaboration2025gwtc40populationpropertiesmerging} baseline model (Broken Power Law + 2 Peaks) versus the Power Law mass model on the joint detection rates of the ET and CE network across different mass ranges (see \autoref{tab:mass_model}).
 Initially, by modifying only the mass model while maintaining all other parameters consistent with that study, we adopted a Power Law model with a spectral index of $\alpha = 2.3$ within the mass range of $5$--$50\,M_\odot$.
 Under this configuration, we derived an ET+CE event rate of $273.00^{+17.54}_{-16.51}$, which represents a decrease of approximately 20\% compared to their prediction.
 Similarly, for a Power Law model with $\alpha = -1$ spanning a mass range of $5$--$85\,M_\odot$, our predicted event rate for ET+CE is 18\% lower than that reported therein.
 Moreover, under the composite lens mass model adopted in this study, the predicted increasing trend in the lensed GW event rates for the ET+CE network across the two Power Law models aligns well with previous findings (22\%; this work: 24\%).

 A comparative analysis of predicted lensed GW event rates using the Broken Power Law + 2 Peaks model and the Power Law model reveals a distinct contrast in their sensitivity to the defined mass range.
-The Power Law model proves to be highly sensitive to the mass cutoff, whereas the Broken Power Law + 2 Peaks model exhibits remarkable stability, with event rate fluctuations generally confined to within 10 events even as the mass range is expanded.
+The Power Law model proves to be highly sensitive to the mass cutoff, whereas the Broken Power Law + 2 Peaks model exhibits remarkable stability, with event rate fluctuations generally confined to within 10 events even as the mass range is expanded. {We note that the Power Law + peak model yields results consistent with the Broken Power Law + 2 Peaks configuration used here.
+Our comparison primarily focuses on the latter to illustrate the divergence from simple power-law models commonly used in earlier literature.}

 This stability is attributed to the intrinsic structure of the BBH mass spectrum, which declines significantly beyond the second peak at $35\,M_\odot$, rendering systems with masses exceeding $50\,M_\odot$ scarce.
 Indeed, simulations based on the \citet{theligoscientificcollaboration2025gwtc40populationpropertiesmerging} benchmark model indicate that approximately 99\% of the BBH population is concentrated within the $5$--$50\,M_\odot$ range.
 Given that higher-mass BBH events intrinsically yield higher SNRs, a simple power-law distribution tends to overestimate the lensed event rate by artificially extending the high-mass tail.
 Consequently, the observed insensitivity of the Broken Power Law + 2 Peaks model to mass range variations is consistent with the underlying physical constraints of the population.